Academic in Finance and Economics bridging industry expertise with research and teaching excellence.

 In 2024, I completed my Ph.D. in International Finance at Trinity Business School, investigating the relationship between unconventional monetary policy and cryptocurrency.
 My empirical analysis involved various econometric techniques, including Multivariate OLS, Vector-Autoregression, ARIMAX, Auto-Regressive Distributive Lag (ARDL) modelling and Machine Learning Sentiment Analysis using Python.

 Most recently, I was an Assistant Professor at TCD Economics, in the area of Applied Economics and Big Data, where I designed and taught two new courses, 'Machine Learning for Economists' and ‘Financial Markets and Big Data’.
-My research interests include behavioural economics, societal sentiment towards unconventional monetary policy, CBDCs, cryptocurrency, and fostering public trust in institutions.
+Applied labs included: Random Forest to analyse equity market beta and nonlinear risk exposure | RNN and LSTM models for asset price prediction | Clustering techniques for Treasury yield curve analysis | Binary Logistic regression for corporate bond default prediction | Python-based pricing of forwards, swaps and options | Detection of mispriced options using Black-Scholes vs. market prices.

-Education and research are my passions, and with a unique blend of industry and academic experience, I enjoy helping others learn about the sophisticated world of economics and finance from a practical, theoretical and intuitive perspective.
+My research interests include behavioural economics, unconventional monetary policy and societal / financial market transmission, sentiment analysis, CBDCs, cryptocurrency, and fostering public trust in institutions.
+Education and research are my passions, and with a unique blend of industry and academic experience, I enjoy helping others learn about the sophisticated world of finance from a practical, theoretical and intuitive perspective.